Web-Page SEO Opportunities Your Competitors Are Not Doing

 When people use voice search to find a local business, you want to provide them with accurate information.

 Make sure your phone number includes your area code.
-Google uses this information to provide accurate results for the increasing number of “near me” queries.
+Google uses this information to provide accurate results for the increasing number of “near me” online search queries.

 From there, take advantage of the tools in your Google My Business (GMB) dashboard.